YSZhuoyang/service-mesh-primer/README.md

 ## Test

+Note: Change "127.0.0.1" to "host.docker.internal" to test within vscode dev container.

-- Test Http/1.1 & Http/2 with Curl
+- Test Http/1.1 & Http/2 with `curl` (change domain to `localhost` to run it in local machine instead of vscode dev container):

       ./test.sh